MichaelAquilina/Resume/README.md

 ## About Me
 * Software Engineer with a strong professional and educational background
-* Passionate about the work I do.
+* Passionate about my work.
 I take joy and pride in the work I produce
 * Fan and frequent contributer to Open Source projects
 * Goal oriented and can work under pressure with strict deadlines
 * I enjoy the challenge of solving hard and interesting problems